mperry/bug-groovy-subclass-generic-method/README.md

 ==================================

 In Java and Groovy I was suprised when I found out that a subclass of a superclass with a generic method can erase the generic type.
-Take the class below:
+Take the interface below:

 ```java
 public interface MyInterface {